IRHPC/irhpc.github.io/docs/compiling/08_singularity.md

 $ singularity pull library://sylabsed/linux/alpine
 ```

-You can also ```pull``` docker images, from the [Docker Hub](https://hub.docker.com/) in that case ```pull``` downlads the image file from docker and combines them in layers which al combined into a usabale Singularity file
+You can also ```pull``` docker images, from the [Docker Hub](https://hub.docker.com/) in that case ```pull``` downloads the image file from docker and combines them in layers which are combined into a usabale Singularity file

 ```bash
 $ singularity pull docker://godlovedc/lolcow
 ```

 Pulling docker images reduces reproducibility.
 If you were to pull a docker image today and then wait six months and pull again, your are not guaranteed to get the same image.
-If any of the source layers has changed in the image will be altered.
+If any of the source layers has changed the image will be altered.
 If reproducibility is a priority for you, try building your images from the Container Library.

 You can also use the ```build``` command to domwnload pre-built images from an external resource.
 When using build you must specify a name for your container like so: